raspberrypi/style-guide/style-guide.md

 *   online
 *   on-screen (adjective), on screen (adverb)
 *   OpenOCD
 *   open source - no hyphen whether used as a noun or as an adjective.
-We would usually hyphenate a term such as this when used as an adjective, according to the advice of _New Hart's Rules_; however, no one else does this, so we would look fussy and stuffy if we were to do so.
+We would usually hyphenate a term such as this when used as an adjective, according to the advice of _New Hart's Rules_; however, no one else does this, so we would look fussy and stuffy if we did.
 *   opt-in (noun, adjective), opt in (verb)
 *   organiser (s, not z)
 *   OS – operating system.
 Plural OSes.